igrishaev/pg/README.md

 # PG: Postgres-related libraries for Clojure

 This repository holds a set of packages related to PostgreSQL.
-This a breakdown of my (unsuccessful) attempt to write a PostgreSQL client in pure Clojure (stored in the `_` directory).
-Although I didn't achieve the goal, some parts of the code are now shipped as separated packages and might be useful for someone.
+This is a breakdown of my unsuccessful attempt to write a PostgreSQL client in pure Clojure (stored in the `_` directory).
+Although I didn't achieve the goal, some parts of the code are now shipped in separated packages and might be useful for someone.

+At the moment, the most interesting modules are `pg-copy` and `pg-copy-jdbc` that `COPY` the data using the binary Postgres format which is faster than CSV.

 ## Table of Contents